polyaxon/polyaxon/docs/templates/experimentation/save_resume_restart.md

  * Group experiment: `/[OUTPUTS MOUNT PATH]/username/project_name/groups/group_id/experiment_id`

-You don't need to figure out this path or hardcode them manually, Polyaxon will provide an environment variable for the outputs `POLYAXON_OUTPUTS_PATH` that you can use to export your outputs, artifacts and checkpoints.
+You don't need to figure out this path or hardcode them manually, Polyaxon will provide an environment variable for the outputs `POLYAXON_RUN_OUTPUTS_PATH` that you can use to export your outputs, artifacts and checkpoints.
 You can also use our helper to get this path [get_outputs_path](/reference_polyaxon_helper/#getting-env-variables-defined-by-polyaxon).